one on one focus point logo

 By: The One on One Team

-Endpoints define a safe and effective range of motion for a specific movement.
-They are the transition point where a force is decelerated in one direction, then accelerated in the opposite direction.
+Endpoints define the safe and effective range of motion for a specific movement.
+They are the transition points where a force is decelerated in one direction, then accelerated in the opposite direction.

-• Shrugged shoulders: To ensure proper setup and muscle activation, be sure that your shoulders are down from your ears before you begin an exercise.
+• Shrugged shoulders: To ensure proper muscle activation, be sure that your shoulders are down from your ears before you begin an exercise.

 • Feet excessively turned out: Be aware of your foot positioning.
 Provided your knees are tracking properly, a slight toe-out position is appropriate.